brainupdaters/drlm-docs/docs/source/client_opers.rst

    .. warning::

       If the network_name doesn't exist in DRLM database you will get an error.
-First of all register de network where the client will be registered.
+First of all register the network where the client will be registered.

    .. warning::

-      We have to manualy add to the client configuration file in the DRLM server called /etc/drlm/clients/client_name.cfg with the next content:
+      We have to manually add to the client configuration file in the DRLM server called /etc/drlm/clients/client_name.cfg with the next content:

       OUTPUT=PXE
       OUTPUT_PREFIX=PXE